kzmijews/z7-nano-7020/README.md

 2. In the **Sources** panel, right-click on **Constraints**.
 3. Select **Add Sources** → **Add or Create Constraints**.
 4. Add the generated `z7-nano-7020.xdc` file to your project.

+This file should be used with caution, as not all constraints may be applicable to the programmable logic (PL) portion of the board.
+It is recommended to comment out the entire contents of the file and then uncomment only the constraints that are relevant to your specific design.

+## Examples
+The `examples` directory contains several basic resources:
+- IP definitions created using the HLS flow,
+- dedicated platform definitions for the Z7 Nano board,
+- embedded applications for verifying the correctness of the board files.

+This folder will be continuously developed to include at least basic manual tests for all fundamental board functionalities.
+For more details, refer to the `examples` subdirectory.
+Each example includes a separate `README.md` file explaining the basics.